Shuzaifa12/CodeAlpha_Simple_Calculator/README.md

 "# CodeAlpha_Simple_Calculator"
-"## This a simple calculator created using HTML, CSS and Javascript"
+**"This a simple calculator created using HTML, CSS and Javascript"**